antho31/bufalo-nft-skulls/README.md

 # Bufalo's NFT Collection - BOTV Skulls (BOTV)

-[Bufalo](https://twitter.com/bufalomusic) is a DJ performing in the Decentraland metaverse, bringing "Futurtistic Western Music" to the people.
+[Bufalo](https://twitter.com/bufalomusic) is a DJ performing in the Decentraland metaverse, bringing "Futuristic Western Music" to people.

 The DJ / Producer / Visual Artist is launching an NFT collection for its community.
-The tokens aims to :
+The tokens' aims to :

-* offer physical perks
+* offer physical goodies
+* unlock several airdrops (Decentraland wearables, among other surprises)

+A staking program gives the opportunity to get :
-* give commercial rights on musics produced by Bufalo
+* commercial rights for music releases produced by Bufalo
-* be eligible for several airdrops - Decentraland wearables, among others suprises
+* exclusive perks

-## Core information
+## Core information (⚠️ to be confirmed !)

 ⛓️ Chain : Polygon PoS